-Named after Seneca Falls — the first woman’s rights convention in the United States — Seneca Strategies focuses on promoting progressive, diverse and female candidates, non-profits and issue campaigns.
+Named after Seneca Falls — the first woman’s rights convention in the United States — Seneca Strategies focuses on supporting progressive, diverse and female candidates, non-profits and issue campaigns.

 Prior to founding Seneca Strategies, Leopold served as finance director for Mayor de Blasio’s successful re-election campaign.
-In 2014, Leopold joined City Hall and served as the Mayor’s right hand, building his executive team from the ground up.
+In 2014, Leopold joined City Hall and served as the Mayor’s right hand, helping to build his executive team from the ground up.
 She went on to serve as a senior member of the Mayor’s political team, overseeing community engagement and political strategy with elected officials and advocates for city agencies.

-A native New Yorker, Leopold graduated from Hunter College and currently lives in Brooklyn.
+A native New Yorker, Leopold is a graduate of Hunter College and currently resides in Brooklyn.

 Klein brings years of experience in communications, media relations and brand strategy to the firm.
 Prior to founding Seneca, Klein served as communications director for Mayor de Blasio’s re-election campaign in 2017 and regional press secretary for the Clinton campaign in Ohio in 2016.
-Klein also served as deputy press secretary for Mayor de Blasio, where she managed communications for 15 city agencies, including the NYPD, FDNY, Commission on Human Rights, and Department of Correction.
+Klein also served as deputy press secretary for Mayor de Blasio in City Hall, where she managed communications for 15 city agencies, including the NYPD, FDNY, Commission on Human Rights, and Department of Correction.

-Klein also worked for public affairs firm Hilltop Public Solutions, focusing on non-profit and issue campaigns.
-Klein is Co-Founder and Communications Director for The Broad Room, an activist training camp for millennial women in New York.
-Klein currently serves on the Associate Board of the Red Hook Initiative, a non-profit focused on providing education and job training to low-income youth.
+Klein was named a 40 Under 40 Rising Star by City & State, and is a regular political commentator on local and national television.
+Klein is co-founder of The Broad Room, an activist training camp for millennial women in New York, and currently serves on the Associate Board of the Red Hook Initiative, a non-profit supporting low-income youth.
 A native New Yorker, Klein is a graduate of Oberlin College and currently resides in Brooklyn.